 Our editors curate highly rated brands that are first assessed by our rigorous ratings system.
 Buying through our links may earn us a commission—supporting the work we do.
 Learn more.

 These comfortable statement sandals may be popular, but unfortunately Birkenstock isn’t living up to expectations on the sustainability front.
 So how ethical is Birkenstock?
 This article is based on the Birkenstock rating published in July 2022 and may not reflect claims the brand has made since then.
 Our ratings analysts are constantly rerating the thousands of brands you can check on our directory.

 Let’s break the Birk down

 The chunky sandals that once prompted many a turned-up nose in the fashion community are now more than just comfortable kicks.
-Spotted on the Parisian runways back in 2012, the Birkenstock has graduated from a hippie necessity to a chic statement shoe in recent times.
+Spotted on the Parisian runways back in 2012 and appearing in the box office hit Barbie movie in 2023, the Birkenstock has graduated from a hippy necessity to a chic statement shoe in recent times.

-These German sandals have been around for more than two centuries, and are now paired with everything from shorts to maxi skirts by fashion bloggers all over the world.
-But how ethical are these buckled slip-ons?
+These German sandals have been around for more than two centuries, and are now paired with everything from shorts to maxi skirts by influencers all over the world.
+But how ethical and sustainable are these buckled slip-ons?
 We break the Birk down, issue by issue.
-Let’s take a look!
+Let’s take a look.